Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 If you are from India, China or Vietnam, you not only need a student visa, but also an APS (Academic Education Center) certificate to study in Germany.
 The APS certificate is a document issued by the German Embassy or Consulate and is required to verify the authenticity of academic documents and qualifications.
 The primary purpose is to assess the educational background and qualifications of individuals applying for higher education in Germany, ensuring that their credentials are equivalent to the German education system.

-How to study in Germany - Step 7: Semester Contribution
+Step 7: Semester Contribution

 The semester contribution in Germany varies from university to university and can range from around 100 to 400 euros per semester.
 This contribution is not a tuition fee but covers administrative costs, student services, and sometimes includes a public transportation ticket.
 The exact amount can depend on factors such as the specific university, the state in Germany where the university is located, and the services covered by the contribution.